vishalagrawal22/CPPT/README.md

 ![help text cppt](https://i.imgur.com/Nj8Eo7L.png)

-To fetch test case data from an online judge, you will need [competitive companion](https://github.com/jmerle/competitive-companion) browser extension.
+To fetch testcase data from an online judge, you will need [competitive companion](https://github.com/jmerle/competitive-companion) browser extension.

 ## Features

-1. Fetch test case data from an online judge.
+1. Fetch testcase data from an online judge.
-2. Compile (if applied) and run source code against the provided or randomly generated test cases.
+2. Compile (if applied) and run source code against the provided or randomly generated testcases.
-3. Add your test cases to run your code on or enter the test case interactively.
+3. Add your testcases to run your code on or enter the testcase interactively.
 4. Create a source code file with your saved templates.
 5. Open the source code automatically in your favourite editor